 You can find plenty of cheap rooms for rent when using this app.
 It also lists any new apartments or listings that come onto the market.
 You’ll see a steady stream of listings come along each day while removing the ones that are no longer available.
 It is one of the few excellent options that include income-restricted homes and sublets.

 This website is for renters who want personalized services and pre-market access to a potential listing.
 You gain access to a map that lets you see how many apartments are available in each neighborhood, but users must sign up with an account to view details about each property.

 This website is the place to go when you are looking for a potential roommate.
 You get matches based on your living habits and overall budget by answering a series of questions like a dating website.
 Once you submit the information, the site provides a ranked list of potential people to contact about a home.

 Finding a new place to live in NYC can be tough.
 It is especially challenging for people to come here for the first time.
-When you have access to the best apartment-finding apps and websites, finding a home becomes a little less daunting.
+Finding a home becomes a little less daunting when you have access to the best apartment-finding apps and websites.